Cherreads

 The little girl spun around with a radiant smile on her face, her round eyes sparkling with childlike smugness.

-The woman's purple hair hung loose over her shoulders before she lifted the girl like a doll.
-Yan's expression went flat the moment she was caught under the arms, her limbs dangling limply as her cheeks puffed ever so slightly before turning her head away.
+The woman's purple hair hung loose over her shoulders before she scooped the girl up like a doll.
+Jie's expression flattened the moment she was caught under the arms, her limbs dangling limply while her cheeks puffed out just a little before she turned her head away.

-Yan looked at the woman who walked funny, her mind already moving to something else.
+Jie looked at the woman, her mind already drifting toward something else.

 "We're going to meet someone, okay?"

-The woman set her on the bed, the little bundle of mischief bouncing back to life.
-She moved towards a closet near the door, rummaging through clothes.
+The woman set her on the bed, and the little bundle of mischief bounced back to life.
+She moved toward a closet near the door, rummaging through clothes.

-Yan bounced a few times on the bed before diving into her sea of blankets and stuffed beasts, a catastrophe in motion like the city around her—until, after some time, she surfaced triumphantly with her wildefowl plushie clutched tightly in her arms.
+Jie kept bouncing on the bed before diving into her sea of blankets and stuffed beasts, a catastrophe in motion much like the city around her until, after some time, she surfaced triumphantly with her plushie clutched tight in her arms.

-The woman pulled out an outfit, and with practiced ease, changed little Yan's clothes before the girl could even protest.
+The woman pulled out an outfit and, with practiced ease, changed little Jie's clothes before she could even protest.

-Little Yan now looked like a miniature adult—her chubby face full of seriousness with the plushie in hand.
+Little Jie now looked like a miniature adult—her chubby face full of seriousness, plushie in hand.
 A small bow sat neatly beside one of her feathered tufts.

-The woman smiled to herself before pulling out a bag from inside the closet, looking like it was nearly at full capacity.
+The woman smiled to herself before pulling a bag from inside the closet, nearly filled to capacity.

-His cheek looked bruise—or maybe that was just the cold.
-Her little mind churned hard, working in overdrive to decide which option to stick to.
+His cheek looked bruised—or maybe that was just the cold.
+Jie's little mind churned hard, working in overdrive to decide which answer to settle on.

 "Uncle?"